Ryan Gosling Ups James Bond Chances At Oscars Without Emma Stone Or Eva Mendes

 Little did he know, by taking this dramatic situation with a little laughter, Ryan Gosling was positioning himself in the running for next James Bond.

-“Ryan Gosling showed an admirable sense of humor and his composure was worthy of Mr. Bond–the coolest cucumber of them all,” Rupert Adams, a spokesperson for U.K. bookmaker, William Hill, who upped Gosling’s 007 odds from 14/1 to 10/1, said according to InStyle Magazine.
+“Ryan Gosling showed an admirable sense of humor and his composure was worthy of Mr. Bond–the coolest cucumber of them all,” Rupert Adams, a spokesperson for U.K. bookmaker William Hill, who upped Gosling’s 007 odds from 14/1 to 10/1, according to InStyle Magazine.

-Other names that have been dropped to become the next 007 are Michael Fassbender of X-Men franchise, Theo James of Divergent series and Tom Hardy of Mad Max: Fury Road.
+Other names that have been dropped to become the next 007 are Michael Fassbender of X-Men franchise, Theo James of Divergent series, and Tom Hardy of Mad Max: Fury Road.

 But some are saying that his choice of his dress shirt on Oscars red carpet may actually take away from his odds of becoming James Bond.
-Gucci dressed the male star of La La Land with a great tux with an interesting frilly shirt that set social media on fire.
+Gucci dressed the male star of La La Land with a great tux and an interesting frilly shirt that set social media on fire.

 Vogue reviewed this outfit choice well, saying that his “whimsical take on menswear provided a welcome alternative to the typical.”